microsoftgraph/msgraph-sdk-powershell/src/Authentication/docs/Microsoft.Graph.Authentication.md

 Sets a Microsoft Graph environment to the settings file.

 ### [Set-MgGraphOption](Set-MgGraphOption.md)
-Enables web account manager (WAM) support.
+Sets global configurations that apply to the SDK.
+For example, toggle Web Account Manager (WAM) support.

 ### [Set-MgRequestContext](Set-MgRequestContext.md)
-Sets request context for microsoft graph invocations
+Sets request context for Microsoft Graph invocations